FinancialPapercode/TemASD/README.md

 2. Install **torch-geometric** package with version 2.0.1

    Note that it may need to appropriately install the package `torch-geometric` based on the CUDA version (or CPU version if GPU is not available).
-Please refer to the official website https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html for more information of installing prerequisites.
+Please refer to the official website https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html for more information on installing prerequisites.

    For example (Mac / CPU)